offsoc/onionplan/docs/proposals/usability/discovery/README.md

 There are many ways to sort all proposals, especially by what type of problems they try to solve.
 In this documentation they're grouped by:

-1. [Address translation][]: links a "traditional" domain name with an Onion Service address.
+1. [Onion Association][]: links a "traditional" domain name with an Onion Service address.
 Examples:
     * Onion-Location Header.
     * Sauteed Onions.